MaruyamaAya/maruyamaaya.github.io/content/publication/WallFacer/index.md

 publication_types: ['article']

 # Publication name and optional abbreviated publication name.
-publication: Arxiv Preprint
+publication: NeurIPS 2025
-publication_short: Arxiv Preprint
+publication_short: NeurIPS 2025

 abstract: Training Transformer models on long sequences in a distributed setting poses significant challenges in terms of efficiency and scalability.
 Current methods are either constrained by the number of attention heads or excessive communication overheads.
 To address this problem, we propose WallFacer, a multi-dimensional distributed training system for long sequences, fostering an efficient communication paradigm and providing additional tuning flexibility for communication arrangements.
 Specifically, WallFacer introduces an extra parallel dimension to substantially reduce communication volume and avoid bandwidth bottlenecks.
 Through comprehensive experiments across diverse hardware environments and on both Natural Language Processing (NLP) and Computer Vision (CV) tasks, we demonstrate that our approach significantly surpasses state-of-the-art methods that support near-infinite sequence lengths, achieving performance improvements of up to 77.12% on GPT-style models and up to 114.33% on DiT (Diffusion Transformer) models.